Nitrino/easysubs/README.md

 ### Word and full subtitle translation

 Just hover over the word you want to translate it, the video will automatically pause and start when you remove the cursor from the subtitles.
+In the translation popup of the word, you can see alternative translations with the frequency of use.
 ![word translation](screenshots/word.png)

 Click on subtitles for translation all text.